 The Normalization of Terror

-This is hundreds of memories rather than one single memory, thousands of moments of fear spread across years.
+This is hundreds of memories rather than a single memory; thousands of moments of fear spread across years.
 This is the texture of my childhood, the baseline state against which any moments of safety appear as aberrations.
-The ball in my stomach becomes so constant I forget there was ever a time I existed without it.
+The ball in my stomach becomes so constant that I forget there was ever a time I existed without it.
 It becomes my normal, the lens through which I perceive the entire world: dangerous, unpredictable, requiring constant vigilance.

 Even in moments that should be safe, the fear persists.
 At school, I scan constantly for social threats, for signs that peers might reject or exclude me.
 During rare family outings when my father is sober, I remain tense, waiting for the mood to shift.
-The nervous system, once calibrated to constant threat, cannot easily recalibrate even when external circumstances temporarily improve.
+The nervous system, once calibrated to a constant state of threat, cannot easily recalibrate, even when external circumstances temporarily improve.
 Safety feels temporary, fragile, a gift that can be revoked at any moment.

-What I lacked understanding of then but comprehend now through trauma neuroscience is that my body is accurately responding to chronic threat by remaining in a state of mobilised defense.
+What I lacked understanding of then but comprehend now through trauma neuroscience is that my body is accurately responding to chronic threat by remaining in a state of mobilized defence.
 The hypervigilance is entirely rational, a genuine response to genuine danger.
-The problem emerges later, when the danger has ended but the defensive mobilization persists, when my adult nervous system continues responding as if I am still that child in that house, still needing to monitor constantly for threats that no longer exist.
+The problem emerges later, when the danger has ended, but the defensive mobilization persists, when my adult nervous system continues responding as if I am still that child in that house, still needing to monitor constantly for threats that no longer exist.

 Analytical Reflection: How Chronic Fear Shapes the Developing Self